Chapter 18

 Design Before Implementation

-Every hour spent designing saves three hours of debugging.
+Every hour spent designing often saves multiple hours of debugging.
 AI makes design nearly free — use it.
 Architecture first, critique second, code third.
-The 100— developer never starts typing without a validated plan.
+A disciplined developer checks a plan before committing to implementation.

 02